Zapp Dingbat: Cultural references

 The episode's title is a reference to Zapf Dingbats, a dingbat typeface designed by typographer Hermann Zapf in 1978 and licensed by International Typeface Corporation.

 Bender is found playing poker with C-3PO.

+The wedding’s Mr. Nixon and Mr. Agnew comedy routine is modeled on the nineteen-twenties’ Gallagher and Shean.

 Reception

 Alasdair Wilkins of The A.V.
 Club gave the episode a B−.
 He stated, "The episode does at least end well, which inclines me to forgive somewhat its saggy middle section...but at least it had enough sequences [to] feel as though you’re seeing things that could only ever happen in the world of Futurama.
 That counts for a surprising amount sometimes."